Thresholds and AI: Mindsets & Toolsets for a Maker

 Once the bench frame was glued up, I needed to create the small cutouts that allow the seamless for the frame.
 I used a radius gauge to measure the round overs and created a template for the cut out on my laser cutter from acrylic.
 After cutting the bulk out with a jigsaw, I used a top bearing flush trim bit mounted in a hand router to define the curve, then used a bottom bearing flush trim bit mounted in a router table to clean the curve up.
 The fit was perfect.

 Outdoor wood projects will move, split and rot if left to the elements.
 Some woods, such as the ipe used in this project, last longer in the elements, but all woods eventually rot and crack without protection.
 To protect this project, I sprayed the bedframe with 2 coats of exterior/interior primer and 3 coats of outdoor water-based acrylic enamel.
 I love spray finishes.
 High-gloss finishes, such as lacquers, polyurethanes and gloss paints, really respond to spray finishing.
 So smooth, so clean, so perfect.
 To protect and showcase the sycamore bench top, I utilized a matte/high-gloss clear polyurethane.
 I cut the water-based matte polyurethane with 10% water and sprayed several coats to build the finish up.
-I sanded the top with 300(ish) grit sandpaper, wiped off the dust, then applied two gloss coated.
+I sanded the top with 300(ish) grit sandpaper, wiped off the dust, then applied two gloss coats.
 I brushed the last coats on but still looked amazing.
 High quality finishes really perform under less than ideal conditions.
 In this case, spray season ends sometime in October here in Northern Virginia, so I had to brush on my last coats.
 To protect the feet from wicking moisture from the end-grain, I installed adjustable metal feet and coated the bedframe’s foot bottoms in epoxy.

 Assembly went smooth – figure eight fasteners make quick work of attaching bench or table tops while accounting for wood movement.
 As a final touch, I designed a special plaque congratulating my friend on his recent wedding and attached it to the back of the bench.
 I laser engraved the image using a dry moly lube coating on stainless steel.
 The lube heats up and turns into a permanent coating.
 I sprayed several coats of exterior spray lacquer to minimize rust.